sllam/comingle/README.md

    - comingle_runtime: .jar libraries of the Comingle runtime
    - examples: basic examples of Comingle programs
    - android_apps: small repository of android programs (eclipse project + .apk), orchestrated by Comingle.
+   - papers: a repository of CoMingle research papers and technical reports

 To install and use Comingle, please follow the 'Getting Started' instructions below.
 If you want to go straight into playing the Android Apps, follow the instructions in the Readme file at